JasserTayari101/Local-Library/README.md

 # Local-Library
-A local library for managing books and their copie,avalibility...with authentication.
+A local library written in Django for managing books and their copie,avalibility...with authentication.

 # Home Page